 • General condition of the opening

-We also help facility managers understand which issues require immediate attention and which components should be monitored over time.
-This allows you to make practical maintenance decisions before a minor issue turns into an urgent repair.
+We also help facility managers understand what needs attention now and what may need to be monitored over time.
+That way, you can make practical decisions before a minor issue becomes an urgent repair.

-Since code acceptance can vary based on local requirements, building type, and door configuration, the authority having jurisdiction may make the final decision.
-However, regular service helps identify visible damage, operational concerns, and repair needs before they develop into larger problems.
+Because code acceptance can depend on the building, door type, and local requirements, the authority having jurisdiction may have the final say.
+However, regular service can help identify visible issues, operating concerns, and repair needs before they become bigger problems.

-Facility managers should inspect these door systems when signs of damage, wear, or poor operation appear.
-Additionally, even small issues can affect how the door moves, closes, or resets.
+Fire-rated rolling steel doors should be inspected when they show signs of damage, wear, or poor operation.
+Even small issues can affect how the door moves, closes, or resets.

 You may need service if you notice: